vasilevich/nginxbeautifier/README.md

 ## Notes:
 I am keeping the same licenese format as the one that was given by the owner of the project the code was ported from: [Apache 2.0](https://github.com/vasilevich/nginxbeautifier/blob/master/LICENSE).

+## Additional related projects you may find interesting:
+[nginxbeautify](https://github.com/denysvitali/nginxbeautify) - derived from this project, and much improved, by adding modularity and much more, by [Denys Vitali](https://github.com/denysvitali), you should check it out!